What Is Pleasure-Based Personal Development?

 Where desire becomes directional instead of chaotic.

-Pleasure-based personal development tends to resonate most with people who:
+This work tends to resonate most with people who:

-Have already done “the work” and feel ready for something deeper
+have already done “the work” and feel ready for something deeper

-Are sensitive, perceptive, and internally complex
+are sensitive, perceptive, and internally complex

-Are tired of self-improvement that feels like self-surveillance
+are tired of self-improvement that feels like self-surveillance

 It is especially potent for those navigating: